What is the meaning of welding process?

 What is Electric Resistance welding?

-- In electric resistance welding (ERW) methods, a high current is passed through the metal pieces to be joined together and the heat is produced due to resistance in the electric current.
+- In electric resistance welding (ERW) methods, a high current is undergone the metal pieces to be joined together and also the heat is produced thanks to resistance within the current.

-- The electric resistance welding process is a pressure welding process and not a fusion welding process.
+- The electric resistance welding process may be a pressure welding process and not a fusion welding process.

-The following are the types of electric resistance welding processes which are described with diagrams:
+The following are the categories of electrical resistance welding processes which are described with diagrams::